-Materials available for loan from the
+Materials Available for Loan from the Library at the

 Indiana Institute on Disability and Community

-Updated by Kristie Brown Lofland (2015)
+Updated by Kristie Brown Lofland, M.S., CCC-A

 As a member of a multidisciplinary team or as an isolated professional, the SLP (speech language pathologist) often needs access to standardized assessments in language functioning, pragmatics and social skills.
 It is not always practical for a school district or an agency to purchase extensive speech and language assessment materials.
-The Indiana Institute on Disability and Community has a collection of materials that may assist Indiana speech language pathologists.
+The Library at the Indiana Institute on Disability and Community has a collection of materials that may assist Indiana speech language pathologists.